 The difference in position not only causes problem for users who switch from Windows to Mac and vice versa on regular basis, for example you may be using Mac at work but Windows at home.
 But is also annoying for those who are using a keyboard designed for Windows PC on a Mac or a Hackintosh machine.

 Good news is you can switch what these keys do by going to Mac’s Settings preferences.
 Read on to learn how you can configure a windows keyboard for Mac or Hackintosh.
+By the end of this guide you will be able to remap Windows keyboard for Mac.

 Configure Windows Keyboard For Mac or Hackintosh